 Confront Anxiety and Manage Stress

 ANXIETY is useful in moderation.
-Moderate stress spurs us on, keeps us alert, encourages us to organize.
-Excessive anxiety can take over our thinking.
-When that happens to you, find experienced anxiety counselling.
+Moderate stress spurs us on, keeps us alert, encourages us to

 Excess anxiety may be a temporary response to an overwhelming situation which passes.
 It also may become a painful mental habit.

 Mindfulness is another useful tool to manage stress.
+With roots in ancient Buddhist traditions, meditation is the centerpiece.

 RESOURCES